 • Prepare your boards by ensuring no nails are sticking out above the surface and nailing down any loose boards.

 • Make sure you use 19mm nails to lessen the risk of piercing through the floorboard into pipes or cables.

 • Space the nails about 150mm apart around the edges, but 225mm apart in the centre.
 It’s a good idea to start in the centre of one edge and work across the board to the other side.

 • Lay the hardboard sheets texture-side up as you’ll need something for any adhesive to stick to.
 Start in a corner of the room and set the nails about 13mm in from the edges of the sheet in a pyramid pattern.
 It’s a good idea to use something as a spacer like a piece of wood.

 • Push the sheets together and nail the edges where the sheets meet first.
 When you finish the first row of boards the last one will need to be cut to size.

 • Use this off-cut from the last sheet in the first row to start the second row and carry on in the same way.
 This reduces waste and also helps by ensuring the joints are staggered.

 Learn more about our uplift and disposal service.

 Fitting carpet grippers and underlay

-Available in lengths of 1m, carpet gripper comes pre-nailed to provide a firm grip on your floors.
+Available in lengths of 1m, a carpet gripper is a rod that comes with angled nails to provide a firm grip on your floors.
 These gripper rods are thick and rigid to provide an ultra-strong grip and keep the carpet taut, preventing any lumps and bumps.
 Simple to use, carpet gripper can be cut to size and can be used on concrete or wooden floors.